 Clean and Renewable Tax Incentives

 Many companies have a vested interest in “going green,” and consumers expect technology companies to be leaders in this area.
-Also, because of the global scope and nature of technology company offerings, it is critical that they have sources of affordable, predictable, and reliable energy that will not have interruptions due to any of a myriad of circumstances outside a company’s control.
-Lower energy costs allow for tech companies to use those savings on other sectors of their businesses.
+Also, because of the global scope and nature of technology companies’ offerings, it is critical that they have sources of affordable, predictable, and reliable energy that will not have interruptions due to the myriad circumstances outside a company’s control.
+Lower energy costs allow for tech companies to use those savings on other areas of their businesses.
 TechNet will promote the continuation and adoption of these incentives.